jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 We will be using [TinyGo](https://tinygo.org), [proxy-wasm-go-sdk](https://github.com/tetratelabs/proxy-wasm-go-sdk) and [GetEnvoy CLI](https://getenvoy.io) to build and test an Envoy Wasm extension.
 Then we'll show a way to configure the Wasm module using the EnvoyFilter resource and deploy it to Envoy sidecars in a Kubernetes cluster.

-For our first example, we’ll start with something trivial and write a simple Wasm module using TinyGo that adds a custom header to response headers.
+We'll start with something trivial for our first example and write a simple Wasm module using TinyGo that adds a custom header to response headers.

 ## Installing GetEnvoy CLI